lambdaclass/concrete/docs/EXECUTION_MODEL.md

 ## Concurrency and Execution Model

 Concrete does not yet implement concurrency.
 This section documents the intended direction so that runtime, capability, and ownership decisions made now remain compatible with the concurrency model.
+The more specific async/evidence research direction lives in [../research/stdlib-runtime/async-concurrency-evidence.md](../research/stdlib-runtime/async-concurrency-evidence.md).

 ### Design principles